profanitas/TAPAD/README.md

 | Time Base          | 1/14112000     |

-The dataset consists in 26025 WAV files sampled at 24KHz for **75 different language classes**.
+The dataset consists in 26025 WAV files in `./audio/gTTS` directory are sampled at 24KHz for **75 different language classes**.

 To each one of the classes, corresponds 347 audio sample of ~1 seconds each.